qianlim/cape_utils/README.md

 ### Citation:

-If you find the CAPE dataset useful in your research, please consider citing our work:
+If you find the CAPE dataset useful in your research, please consider citing the CAPE paper and ClothCap paper:

 ```bibtex
 @inproceedings{CAPE:CVPR:20,